Appietus/eccoin/README.md

 ECC is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
 ECC uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Decentralisation is a key aspect.

 License
 -------